troessner/reek/docs/Command-Line-Options.md

 ## Telling Reek Which Code to Check

-Probably the most standard use case would be to check all ruby files in the lib directory:
+Probably the most standard use case would be to check all Ruby files in the lib directory:

 ```Bash
 reek lib/*.rb